grob6000/hpbattery/README.md

 ## HP67 - Complications

 The HP67, including magnetic card reader, adds complication to the design.
-  1. Power for the card reader (motor included) is sourced directly from the battery terminals, including when plugged in to charger
+  1. Power for the card reader (motor included) is sourced directly from the battery terminals, including when plugged in to charge --> no change to design required.
-  2. Current consumed measured at about 140~180mA (depending on display) in RUN mode, and about 300mA during card writing
+  3. Current consumed measured at about 140~180mA (depending on display) in RUN mode, and about 300mA during card writing --> change to TPS73601 regulator (400mA current max)
-  3. Current decreases slightly with increasing voltage (power still increases as voltage increases)
+  4. Current decreases slightly with increasing voltage (power still increases as voltage increases) --> regulation voltage can be higher (3.8V, rather than 3.6V)
-  4. Card reading/writing performance can be sensitive to battery voltage
+  5. Card reading/writing performance can be sensitive to battery voltage --> 3.8V seems to be ideal

-This requires a rethink of the regulator strategy - the regulator may not improve (or may even reduce) run time, however may be of benefit limiting range of input voltage for card reader (suspect anything over 3.8V will work quite fine).
-TO-DO: v2 to be tested on a HP67 and characterised further.
+  6. Battery terminals are in a slightly different lateral position on this design than the 35/45 design --> design revised to accomodate both types.